SoftwareHeritage/swhapguide/swhap@inria.md

 ### Set up your working environment

 To archive your legacy source code we will be using Github, and we prepared a Github template that you can clone (if you are not familiar with Github lingo _to clone_ means _to make a copy_) to create your own working space.
-We will call this clone respository
+Visit [the template page](https://github.com/mathfichen/Swhap-Template), on the upper eight hand corner click on `Use this template` > `Create a new repository`

+The repository you will create is a temporary working environment, and we recommand naming it `MySoftware-Workbench` and to make it private.